lit26/Tweet_Analysis_COVID-19/README.md

 ### LDA Topic Modelling

-I am clustering the word into 27 topics.
+I am using the 200,000 for training the LDA model and analysis the whole dataset.
+The dataset can be clustered into 27 topics.
 Topics are shown below:
 | | Topic |
 | ------------- | ------------- |
 | 0 | hand, wash, tw, prisoner, clinical_trial, officer, writes, water, changing, soap |